 Meet the industry players such as directors, animators, and 3D modelers.
 Develop your story by exploring design, the 12 principles of animation, creating a storyboard, and leveraging the tools of the trade.
 Let's bring your story to life with animation!

-AP Art History S1
+0.50 AP Art History S1 Electives Art None

 Prerequisites: None

-This is the first part of a two-part class.
-Both parts must be taken for AP credit.
 This course is designed to provide college-level instruction in art history and prepare students for the AP exam in early May.
 This course is divided into two 18-week segments, during which students examine major forms of artistic expression from the past and present and from a variety of cultures.
 Students learn to look at works of art critically, with intelligence and sensitivity, and to articulate what they see or experience.
 Completing both segments of the course will successfully prepare you for the AP Exam.

 Prerequisites: None

-This is the first part of a two-part class.
-Both parts must be taken for AP credit.
 This course is designed to provide college-level instruction in art history and prepare students for the AP exam in early May.
 This course is divided into two 18-week segments, during which students examine major forms of artistic expression from the past and present and from a variety of cultures.
 Students learn to look at works of art critically, with intelligence and sensitivity, and to articulate what they see or experience.
 Completing both segments of the course will successfully prepare you for the AP Exam.

-AP Art History S2
+0.50 AP Art History S2 Electives Art Yes

 Prerequisites: AP Art History S1

-This is part 2 of a two-part class.
 This course is designed to provide college-level instruction in art history and prepare students for the AP exam in early May.
 This course is divided into two 18-week segments, during which students examine major forms of artistic expression from the past and present and from a variety of cultures.
 Students learn to look at works of art critically, with intelligence and sensitivity, and to articulate what they see or experience.
 Completing both segments of the course will successfully prepare you for the AP Exam.

 Prerequisites: AP Art History S1

-This is part 2 of a two-part class.
 This course is designed to provide college-level instruction in art history and prepare students for the AP exam in early May.
 This course is divided into two 18-week segments, during which students examine major forms of artistic expression from the past and present and from a variety of cultures.
 Students learn to look at works of art critically, with intelligence and sensitivity, and to articulate what they see or experience.
 Completing both segments of the course will successfully prepare you for the AP Exam.

-Art Appreciation
+0.50 Art Appreciation Electives Art None

 Prerequisites: None